Garrett Kelly

-Garrett Christopher Kelly (born 13 April 1996) is a footballer who plays as a central midfielder for Isthmian League Premier Division club Welling United.
+Garrett Christopher Kelly (born 13 April 1996) is a footballer who plays as a center-back or defensive midfielder for Kyrgyz Premier League club FC Alay Osh.
 Born in England, he plays for the Sri Lanka national football team.

 Club career

 Born in Homerton in the London Borough of Hackney, Kelly played for the youth teams of Brentwood Town and Hornchurch.
 His first senior side was Waltham Abbey, where he made two league appearances.
 He had a short spell with National League South side Hungerford Town, but made no appearances before trialling with Portuguese side Imortal.

 Stints with Romford, Barkingside and Aveley followed, before he moved to Greece, notably trialling with Paniliakos in a friendly match against Nafpaktiakos and then trialling with Nafpaktiakos themselves the following day.
 He was offered a contract with Nafpaktiakos, signing in September 2018.
 Shortly after signing, Kelly was taken to hospital after suffering an injury in another pre-season friendly.

 He returned briefly to England to re-join former club Hornchurch, but only made one appearance before returning to Greece.
 On his return to Greece he joined Agios Nikolaos.
 After six months he moved to Episkopi.
 He made fourteen appearances in the 2019–20 season before the COVID-19 pandemic halted the season, and he joined Almyros Gaziou in July 2020.

 Despite being offered a contract with Almyros, Kelly moved to Wales after a year with the Greek club.
 He signed for Connah's Quay Nomads ahead of the 2021–22 season.
 However, only months later he had joined Chippenham Town, going on to make one appearance in the National League South.

 Spells with Leatherhead and Heybridge Swifts - where he scored on his debut - followed, before Kelly returned to Aveley in March 2022.
 He renewed his contract ahead of each of the following two seasons, before joining Southern League side Totton in August 2024.
 In October 2024, he joined Welling United.

 In December 2024, Kelly joined fellow National League South side Tonbridge Angels.